realm/jazzy/README.md

 Run `jazzy` from your command line.
 Run `jazzy -h` for a list of additional options.

-If your Swift module is the first thing to build, and it builds fine when running `xcodebuild` without any arguments from the root of your project, then just running `jazzy` (without any arguments) from the root of your project should succeed too!
+If your Swift module is the first thing to build, and it builds fine when running `xcodebuild` or `swift build` without any arguments from the root of your project, then just running `jazzy` (without any arguments) from the root of your project should succeed too!

 You can set options for your project’s documentation in a configuration file, `.jazzy.yaml` by default.
 For a detailed explanation and an exhaustive list of